RVHD and RVHD2

 Rabbit Viral Hemorrhagic Disease in the UK

 RVHD and RVHD2: A possible case of Rabbit Viral Hemorrhagic Disease in pet rabbits in the UK or Europe, with a discussion of pet vaccines for rabbits.
-Whenever a rabbit dies suddenly for no good reason, and especially when a second rabbit dies in the same manner, suspicion falls on RVHD as a culprit.
+Whenever a rabbit dies suddenly for no good reason, and especially when a second rabbit dies in the same manner, suspicion immediately falls on RVHD as a culprit.

 Sponsored Links